rage/java-programming/data/part-4/1-introduction-to-object-oriented-programming.md

 Create the class `Debt` that has double-typed instance variables of `balance` and `interestRate`.
 The balance and the interest rate are passed to the constructor as parameters `public Debt(double initialBalance, double initialInterestRate)`.

-In addition, create the methods `public void printBalance()` and `public void waitOneyear()` for the class.
+In addition, create the methods `public void printBalance()` and `public void waitOneYear()` for the class.
 The method printBalance prints the current balance, and the waitOneYear method grows the debt amount.

 The debt is increased by multiplying the balance by the interest rate.